dan-mba/aws-sam-rekognition/README.md

 ## AWS SAM Faces API

 This project is an API to detect forward facing faces in an image.
-It uses OpenCV and a pretrained Haar Cascade model.
+It uses OpenCV and Rekognition for detection.

 ### API
 POST /faces